-Interview: Jordan Taylor on his culinary vision at The Great Bustard
+Interview: Jordan Taylor on open-fire cooking and local produce at The Great Bustard

 Growing up in Brighton, Jordan Taylor first learnt to cook at home with his family.
 A love of the outdoors, fishing, foraging and cooking over open campfires heavily influenced his cooking style

-Inspired by celebrity chefs such as James Martin, Gordon Ramsay and Marco Pierre White, Taylor began his professional career working at Michelin-Starred House of Tides for Chef Kenny Atkinson.
-Having learnt the ropes of the Michelin star kitchen, he later made the move to London where he worked at three-Michelin-starred Restaurant Gordan Ramsay, working his way around every section of the kitchen.
+Inspired by celebrity chefs such as James Martin, Gordon Ramsay and Marco Pierre White, Taylor began his professional career working at Michelin-Starred House of Tides for chef Kenny Atkinson.
+Having learnt the ropes, he later made the move to London where he worked at three-Michelin-starred Restaurant Gordon Ramsay, working his way around every section of the kitchen.

-Importantly, Taylor works closely with producers local to The Great Bustard, such as Springbottom farm, as well as the best possible small-scale subsistence suppliers around the UK and fruit and vegetables straight from The Great Durnford Estate.
+Here, Taylor works closely with local producers such as Springbottom Farm, sources from the best small-scale suppliers across the UK, and uses fruit and vegetables straight from The Great Durnford Estate.

 When did you first fall in love with cooking?